fantasydatapros/best-ball-data-bowl/README.md

 **Fork this repository and make a pull request, adding your notebook to the submission folder.
 Please name the file the title of your submission.
 Before making your submission, check out the <a target="_blank" href="https://github.com/fantasydatapros/best-ball-data-bowl/blob/master/submissions/Example%20Notebook.ipynb">Example Notebook</a> under `submissions`.
 It will provide guidelines on how to format the inner contents of your notebook.
 When making your PR, make sure to include the title of your submission, a brief description of your analysis, and your name / the name of your team and team members.**

-For example, if the title of your submission is "Analyzing the Efficacy of Different Structural Drafting Strategies", make sure to name your notebook "Analyzing the Efficacy of Structural Drafting Strategies.ipynb" (or .rmd).
+For example, if the title of your submission is "Analyzing the Effectiveness of Different Structural Drafting Strategies", make sure to name your notebook "Analyzing the Effectiveness of Structural Drafting Strategies.ipynb" (or .rmd).

 Your work will be public once submitted via that repository.
 Good luck!

 # Data

 Data for this competition is located under <a href="https://github.com/fantasydatapros/best-ball-data-bowl/tree/master/data">data</a>.
 As stated above, for a submission to be valid, you must at least use BBMIII data, although you can use external data sources as well such as nflfastR.
-A detailed description of the data is located <a target="_blank" href="https://github.com/fantasydatapros/best-ball-data-bowl/blob/master/data/README.md">here as a README under that data folder</a>
+A detailed description of the data is located <a target="_blank" href="https://github.com/fantasydatapros/best-ball-data-bowl/blob/master/data/README.md">here as a README under that data folder.</a>

 # Competition Details